mwojnars/hypertag/README.md

 </a></b></h1>
 ```

-Shortcut syntax can be used for the two most common HTML attribute names:
+Shortcuts are available for the two most common HTML attribute names:
 `.CLASS` is equivalent to `class=CLASS`, and `#ID` means `id=ID`.

     p #main-content .wide-paragraph | text...